Homoki-Ugyvedi-Iroda/transcribe_redact_TUI/README.md

 ## Using OpenAI GPT for redaction

-Rename .env.sample to .env and insert your OpenAI API key to be able to use the OpenAI GPT redaction "service".
+Rename `.env.sample` to `.env` and insert your OpenAI API key to be able to use the OpenAI GPT redaction "service".
+Or just enter the OpenAI key during first start (this is not really recommended, it's better just to copy it into the `.env` file).

 You can ask for an OpenAI API key by registering at OpenAI, see https://platform.openai.com/account/api-keys.
 Keys are very cheap, but do cost money and will need a credit card.
-Annoying

 If your API key supports GPT-4, you can enable use of GPT-4 for redaction.